arnavgautam/TreeHacks2015/HOLs/HOL-ServiceBusTopics/HOL.md

 <a name="Exercise3"></a>
 ### Exercise 3: Using a Subscription Rule Filter Expression and Rule Filter Actions ###

-In this exercise, you will apply filters on subscriptions to retrieve only the messages relevant to that subscription.
+In this exercise, you will apply filters to subscriptions to retrieve only the messages relevant to that subscription.
 When you send a message to a topic, all the subscriptions verify if the message has a match with its own subscription rules.
 If there is a match, the subscription will contain a virtual copy of the message.
 This is useful to avoid sending multiple messages to different subscriptions.
 Sending a single message to a topic will distribute along different subscriptions by checking **rule expressions**.
 Additionally, you will learn how to apply **filter actions** to subscriptions to modify the **BrokeredMessage** properties of the messages that match a custom rule.

 <a name="Ex3Task1"></a>
 #### Task 1 - Using a Subscription Rule Filter Expression ####